 Let it be until it runs its course, knowing that it’s not a permanent part of who you are.

-These pieces might also be helpful: “Constant Complaining: Does It Serve Us Well?” and “Six Strategies for Coping with the Blues.”
+This piece might also be helpful: “Six Strategies for Coping with the Blues.”